kinskiwu/blink-r-api/README.md

 ### Security

-- **Rate Limiting:** Implement rate limiting to prevent abuse and mitigate DDoS attacks.
-- **HTTPS Enforcement:** Ensure all data is transmitted securely over HTTPS to protect against man-in-the-middle attacks.
-- **Data Sanitization:** Employ strict input validation and sanitization to protect against SQL injection, XSS, and other injection attacks.
+- **Data Sanitization:** Employ stricter input validation and sanitization such as using express-validator to protect against SQL injection, XSS, and other injection attacks.

 ## Availability

 - **Redundancy:** Deploy the application across multiple data centers to ensure availability in the event of a data center failure.

 ## Scalability